8th Grade Homeroom Classroom Expectations

 Grading: Grades will be based on tests, quizzes, classroom activities (participation), writing assignments, book reports, projects, and homework assignments.

 Subject Matter: Throughout the year, we will be going over topics relating Earth Science, Life Science, and Physical Science.
-More specifically, Chemical Interactions, Earth History, and Populations and Ecosystem,
+We will have a particular focus on Populations and Ecosystems, Heredity and Adaptations, Electromagnetic Force, and Gravity and Kinetic Energy.

 Expectations: Students will be expected to complete daily tasks, quizzes, exit tickets, tests, investigations, demonstrations and presentations.
-Students are required to complete assignments listed in the weekly agenda sent to them via packet or the Google Classroom page.
-Students are also required to attend Zoom calls and watch assigned videos.
-Students are expected to come to class ready to engage in class discussions, prepared by completing assigned tasks, and with an open mind to learn deeply.
+Students are expected to come to class ready to engage in class discussions, prepared by completing any assigned tasks, and bringing any required materials to class each day.
+Students should arrive to class ready to collaborate with their peers, deeply investigate, and to learn about the many wonders of science!

-Grading: Grades will be based on daily class participation, science notebook entries, tests, quizzes, projects, and completion of homework.
-Homework must be turned in on time.
+Grading: Grades will be based on daily class participation, tests, quizzes, projects, and completion of homework.
+Homework and assignments must be turned in on time.

 US History: Mr. Zachary Loverro